Description

 Go to VPN -> SSL-VPN Portals and VPN -> SSL-VPN Settings and ensure the same IP pool is used in both places.
 Using the same IP Pool prevents conflicts.
 If there is a conflict, the portal settings are used.

 Ensure that the user is a member of the correct group.
-The group is configured correctly on the Firewall Policy.
+Ensure the group is configured correctly on the intended SSL VPN firewall policy.

 get vpn ssl monitor | grep <PC Public IP> <----- Change <PC Public IP> to the PC Public IP address.